KxSystems/pykx/docs/user-guide/advanced/context_interface.md

 Note that context switches persists across `pykx.q` calls (but not `pykx.QConnection(...)` calls).
-One should take care when switching contexts, as unexpectedly being in an different context can result in undesirable behaviour. `QContext` objects are Python context managers, which means they can be used with the `with` statement like so:
+One should take care when switching contexts, as unexpectedly being in an different context can result in undesirable behavior. `QContext` objects are Python context managers, which means they can be used with the `with` statement like so:

 ```python